meet mary hatton, director of finance The Community Foundation of Boone County has named Mary… [Read More]

 Luanne serves on our finance committee.
 She is the controller at Mid America Health, Inc. and has spent her professional career in accounting.
 She and her husband live in the Village of Zionsville.
 They have four grown children and one son who is a sophomore at Zionsville High School.
 Luanne enjoys fitness, reading, socializing, hiking, and community service.
 Luanne joined the CFBC board to connect with individuals and groups in Boone County committed to serving others.

-Laura serves on our scholarship committee and is a former educator and editor.
+Laura serves on our grants and scholarship committees and is a former educator and editor.
 She and her husband Brice have three adult sons and one sweet daughter-in-law.
 They live in Zionsville, with most of their immediate family living in Boone County.
 She enjoys cooking and baking, reading, taking long walks, and studying and teaching the Bible.
 They love to travel, from the snow mountains for skiing to the rocky coastlines for hiking, to field trip vacations.
 Laura serves on the CFBC board because she believes that lifelong connections with the resources of Boone County will perpetuate our increasingly vibrant communities.

 Gary serves on our scholarship committee and is retired from a very rewarding teaching career.
 He and his wife Joanie have two adult daughters who are now enjoying their own careers.
 Gary attends Zionsville Fellowship and participates in several ways.
 He also enjoys working outdoors and traveling.
 Gary considers it a privilege to serve on the CFBC board.
 He chooses to serve on the board because it enables him to participate in supporting efforts to provide for both the present and future needs of Boone County.